studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 This blog itself consists of a browser, a front server, and an API server at the middle of the diagram, and payments flow through two networks at the top and bottom of the diagram.

 Also, it shows the sequence of payment authentication/authorization for paywall.
-Replace L402 server with front server and API server, and replace LND with Lightning Network.
+Please read to replace `L402 server` with front server and API server, and replace `LND` with Lightning Network.

 ![challenge-response.sequence](./challenge-response.sequence.webp)